4-week Gap Year program 2022: Thailand Culture and Service

 About the location

-For the group’s next adventure, we will head to Phuket, the biggest island in Thailand.
-Well known for its magnificent coves and bays, it is a great area filled with white sand beaches and is known as the world’s finest beach destination!
+You will start your expedition in Phuket.
+Well known for its magnificent coves and bays and blue waters, it is a great area filled with white sand beaches and is known as the world’s finest beach destination!
+Phuket is the perfect balance for adventure and relaxation for the group to start this 4-weeks expedition!

-Your next stop will be Surin Island, also a paradise of the fine white sandy beaches, but also thick jungles, crystal-clear waters, and some of the best coral reefs in Thailand.
+Once we leave the island, the group will head to Surin Island, also a paradise of the fine white sandy beaches, but also thick jungles, crystal-clear waters, and some of the best coral reefs in Thailand.
 The area is composed of a group of five islands in the Andaman Sea between Myanmar and Thailand.
 It is home to the Moken community.
 There, you will learn about the brightly colored “Spirit Poles” and Moken homes, built on wooden stilts directly on the beach.
 You will have the opportunity to participate in a handicraft workshop and learn the traditional art of Moken weaving.
 You will get the chance to use forest Pandanus leaves to weave a natural bracelet and keep it as a souvenir to show your friends back home upon your return.
-You will also have a chance to do a forest hike where your Moken guide will highlight useful plants, including medicinal herbs, edible species, and those used in construction of traditional houseboats.
-You also go on a snorkeling coral reef exploration with a Moken guide to see the underwater life of the sea gypsies, how they have adapted to living in the water, and why they love it.
+You will also have a chance to do a forest hike where your Moken guide will highlight useful plants, including medicinal herbs, edible species, and those used in the construction of traditional houseboats.
+You also go on a snorkeling coral reef exploration with a Moken guide to see the underwater life of the sea gipsies, how they have adapted to living in the water, and why they love it.
 Watch as your Moken guide spots sea turtles and sharks swimming in the waters.
 Your guide will take you to a wonderland of colorful tropical fish and allow you to witness the impressive Moken swimming techniques.

 Then, the group will head to Khao Sok National Park and bask in the beauty of a 20 million-year-old evergreen rainforest and immerse in the natural environment.
 The area is well known for the huge limestone mountains, deep valley, exciting caves, wild animals and breathtaking lakes.